Where to See Big Cats in the Wild

 The number of wild lions in Kenya has increased approximately 25 percent (from approximately 2,000 to 2,489) since 2010, thanks to an increase in lion conservation efforts.
 In fact, Kenya’s greater Maasai Mara is home to approximately 850 to 900 lions, as well as an essential stop on GeoEx’s custom Kenya: Essence of a Continent trip.

-In Uganda, the Ishasha sector of Queen Elizabeth National Park—which GeoEx visits on its custom Mountain Gorillas of Uganda excursion—is one of the most famous places where you can see tree-climbing lions in Africa.
+If you are looking for a unique sighting of lions, Uganda’s Ishasha sector of Queen Elizabeth National Park—which GeoEx visits on its custom Mountain Gorillas of Uganda excursion—offers one of the most famous places where you can see tree-climbing lions in Africa.
 Dozens of them are often seen lounging in the branches of fig trees, a natural adaptation that helps protect them from insect bites on the ground.
-Here in this landscape of open savannahs and tropical rain forest, GeoEx can even arrange the opportunity to track lions alongside a scientific researcher.
+Here in this landscape of open savannahs and tropical rain forests, GeoEx can even arrange the opportunity to track lions alongside a scientific researcher.

 GeoEx Difference: When traveling to Kenya, ask your trip planner about scheduling a visit to speak with an Ewaso Lions Trust researcher and learn about their work in community-centered lion conservation.